minio/minio/docs/sts/README.md

 minio gateway s3
 ```

-### 4. Test using full-example.go
+### 4. Test using client-grants.go
-On another terminal run `full-example.go` a sample client application which obtains JWT access tokens from an identity provider, in our case its WSO2.
+On another terminal run `client-grants.go` a sample client application which obtains JWT access tokens from an identity provider, in our case its WSO2.
 Uses the returned access token response to get new temporary credentials from the Minio server using the STS API call `AssumeRoleWithClientGrants`.

 ```
-go run full-example.go -cid PoEgXP6uVO45IsENRngDXj5Au5Ya -csec eKsw6z8CtOJVBtrOWvhRWL4TUCga
+go run client-grants.go -cid PoEgXP6uVO45IsENRngDXj5Au5Ya -csec eKsw6z8CtOJVBtrOWvhRWL4TUCga

 ##### Credentials
 {